Slabserver/slabserver.github.io/docs/documentation/nexus/architecture.md

     P->>S: Connected!
 ```
 !!! info
-    If multiple players try to join a sleeping server at the same time, they queue together and teleport as a group the moment the server is ready.
+    If multiple players try to join an offline server at the same time, they queue together and teleport as a group the moment the server is ready.

 ## Auto-Shutdown